 These principles and standards should be at the heart of safeguarding process and in the planning and delivery of care to adults with care and support needs and their family and friends.
 It should also encourage and support its staff to develop knowledge and skills and, where relevant. provide organisational leadership and commitment to achieve human rights based approaches.

 The organisation should encourage positive practice and a learning culture that promotes human rights.
-Staff must take swift action if they think someone’s human right are being breached (see Responding to Signs of Abuse and Neglect is Everybody’s Business).
+Staff must take swift action if they think someone’s human right are being breached (see Responding to Signs of Abuse and Neglect chapter).

 5.1 Types of discrimination